sennykalidien/tv-maze-vue3-exercise/README.md

 ### Abstraction & separation of concerns
 **This is over-engineerd for what it needs to do.**

-The data didn't need to be transformed and logic didn't need to be abstracted.
+The data didn't need to be transformed and a lot of logic didn't need to be abstracted.

 The decision behind this is that I want to display my thinking process and how I would approach a project the best. i.e. by thinking more abstract and future proof.